IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 ## General advices

 - During the acquisition of an MRI sequence, various issues may arise and may affect image quality.
-These can include artifacts related to the MRI scanner, image reconstruction issues (e.g., folding), or choices made during acquisition (e.g., incorrect field of view).
+These can include artifacts related to the MRI scanner, image reconstruction issues, or choices made during acquisition (e.g., incorrect field of view).
 Additionally, there may be physiological artifacts related to the patient (e.g., movements).
 Performing quality control on the data helps identify data that should be excluded because they could interfere with the analyses.
 The goal is to determine whether the image can be used to answer the study's questions.

 - Ideally, an initial data check should be performed during acquisition to potentially redo any problematic sequences (if possible).
 For example, if a subject moved significantly during one of the main protocol sequences, it might be more useful to redo that sequence rather than completing the optional sequences (if there are any).